raspberrypilearning/noobs-install/backup.md

   ![winscp](images/backup/winscp4.png)

 7. A warning will pop up, asking whether you trust the computer or not.
-Click on *Yes*:
+Click *Yes*:

   ![winscp](images/backup/winscp5.png)